The work we do with schools

 It's easy to get involved - contact the Norfolk Children’s University team to request a welcome pack.

-We will send you joining information, training dates, membership cost information and forms to complete.
-Once you have attended the training and completed the relevant paperwork we will send you passports, advertising posters and stickers, and arrange to come in and do a special launch event in your school.
+We will send you joining information, membership cost information and forms to complete.
+Once you have registered you will need to order passports for the children, these are £5 each.
+We will send you, advertising posters and stickers and arrange to come in and do a special launch event in your school.
 Validated club organisers will then be able to put stickers into passports for every hour of learning completed by each child.

 Any child aged 5-14 years, without exception, can participate in Children's University activities.

 An evaluation by Cambridge University's John MacBeath found: